json-schema-org/json-schema-spec/jsonschema-core.md

 [IRI](#rfc3987), and can embed references to other schemas by specifying their IRI.

-Several keywords can accept a relative [IRI-reference](#rfc3987), or a value used to construct a relative IRI-reference.
+Several keywords can accept a relative [IRI reference](#rfc3987), or a value used to construct a relative IRI reference.
 For these keywords, it is necessary to establish a base IRI in order to resolve the reference.

 #### The `$id` Keyword {#id-keyword}